matapatos/wp-fastendpoints/README.md

-# WP-FastAPI
+# WP-FastEndpoints
-Wordpress REST endpoints made easy
+Fast to type and fast to run Wordpress REST endpoints